Indra Kumar: 1990–97: Directorial debut and wider success

 In 1990, Kumar made his directorial debut with the romance Dil starring Aamir Khan and Madhuri Dixit.
 The film, which was co-produced by him and based on a tale of parental opposition of teenage love, emerged as a major commercial success, and finished up as India's highest-grossing Indian film of the year, with domestic gross earnings of ₹180 million.
 The film was nominated for eight awards at the 36th Filmfare Awards, including a nomination in the Best Film category for Kumar.

 The drama Beta (1992), based on the concept of how greediness overtakes family values, was Kumar's next directorial venture.
 The film starred Madhuri Dixit, Anil Kapoor, and Kumar's elder sister Aruna Irani, and proved to be a major commercial success as well as the highest-grossing Indian film of the year just like Dil.
 For directing the film, Kumar received his first Best Director nomination at Filmfare.

 In 1995, Kumar once again collaborated with Dixit in the romantic action film Raja, which also starred Sanjay Kapoor.
 The film, which narrated the story of a man and woman who were about to get married in their childhood but fall in love and get married in their youth, proved to be the 3rd highest-grossing Indian film of the year.
 Kumar received a second Best Director nomination at Filmfare.

 In 1997, Kumar directed the action romantic comedy Ishq starring Ajay Devgn, Aamir Khan, Kajol, and Juhi Chawla.
 The film, based on the subject of true love, received negative reviews from critics but proved to be one of the year's top-grossing productions with grossing revenues of ₹500 million worldwide.

 1999–2006: Commercial failures and Masti

 From 1999 to 2006, Kumar continued to direct a number of films but experienced a setback.
 These films were Mann, Aashiq, Rishtey, Masti (the first film of the Masti franchise), and Pyare Mohan.
-With the exception of Masti which was moderately successful, all these films were commercial failures, despite being critical successes.
+With the exception of Masti which was moderately successful, all these films were commercial failures and critical successes.